AFouques/bugzilla_to_jira/README.md

     # Get the description from bug_id_jira_id_dict and update the android version with the one stored in bug_id_android_versions_dict
     # push the result on jira

-# Add Attachements to issues
+# Add attachments to issues
-# Loop on attachement table
+# Loop on attachment table
     # Reopen the file in 'rb' as JIRA really want that
-    # Add attachement to jira
+    # Add attachment to jira
-    # Add a comment in jira issue with a description of the attachement
+    # Add a comment in jira issue with a description of the attachment

 # Add comments to issues
 # Create an array to list the issue who already have a description, as the first bugzilla comment will be the JIRA description